janfuhrer/it-security-docs/docs/themes/Physical Uncloneable Function (PUF).md

 ## In the context of Security

-1. Authentication: PUFs can be used to authenticate devices in a network by using the unique challenge-response pairs.
+1. **Authentication**: PUFs can be used to authenticate devices in a network by using the unique challenge-response pairs.
-2. Key Generation: PUFs can also generate unique cryptographic keys, providing secure key storage.
+2. **Key Generation**: PUFs can also generate unique cryptographic keys, providing secure key storage.
-3. Anti-Tampering: Because PUFs rely on physical characteristics that can't be exactly duplicated or predicted, they provide a level of security against physical tampering and cloning.
+3. **Anti-Tampering**: Because PUFs rely on physical characteristics that can't be exactly duplicated or predicted, they provide a level of security against physical tampering and cloning.

 ## Unique properties